palombom/SANDI-Matlab-Toolbox-Latest-Release/README.md

 ```
 $ git clone https://github.com/palombom/SANDI-Matlab-Toolbox-Latest-Release.git
 ```
-4. Add the SANDI-Matlab-Toolbox-Latest-Release folder and subfolder to your Matlab path list.
+4. Add the SANDI-Matlab-Toolbox-Latest-Release folder and subfolders to your Matlab path list.
 The main function is called "SANDI_batch_analysis" and it analyses one or more datasets with the SANDI model.
 5. You should now be able to use the code.

 ## Usage